fstaine/CheatSheets/git/README.md

 ```

 ### Revert the deletion of a file (filename)
+Get the commit where the deletion occurs
 ```
 git log -- <filename>
 ```

+Checkout the file from the commit previous to this deletion
 ```
 git checkout <deletion commit hash>~1 -- <filename>
 ```